 There is no single best urban site for wildlife, because nature is all around us.
 For a kid growing up in an inner-city housing estate, finding a painted lady butterfly on a patch of rough ground could be a far more inspiring experience than a visit to a bona fide nature reserve.

 The most fascinating wildlife encounters I’ve ever had in Britain were witnessing a ring ouzel at Wormwood Scrubs – my local park; watching pilot whales off Dungeness in Kent and finding a poplar hawk moth while playing football.
 You don’t have to be anywhere special to see great things.

 The countryside is not quite the antithesis of the city that people might think, as I often find the same birds there that I see in town.
 But I love its sounds and smells.
 Being in the countryside comforts me and I miss it when I’m away.

 I particularly love islands.
 My favourite UK islands include Mull, Shetland and Alderney.
 I love their remoteness and the potential for watching migration.

-The landscape that induces the most awe has to be the highlands and islands of Scotland.
+The landscape that induces the most awe has to be the Highlands and islands of Scotland.
 Ever since I first visited there as a teenager, I fell in love with the mountains and rugged coastlines.
 It was as far away from an urban streetlight as I could get.

-I consider myself lucky enough to be able to find peace in the most unlikeliest of places; high in Tower 42 in central London or at Wormwood Scrubs at 5am on a summer’s morning.
+I consider myself lucky enough to be able to find peace in the most unlikely of places; high in Tower 42 in central London or at Wormwood Scrubs at 5am on a summer’s morning.

 During my time as a presenter on Countryfile, I nearly converted Julia Bradbury into a birder when I contributed on a piece about the black-tailed godwits on the Exe Estuary.
 I saw her twitching with excitement when she clapped eyes on them.